jerbaroo/monad-portal/README.md

 ```

 ## Name
-Before this framework was able to setup a database or a server, it was really
+Before this framework was able to setup a database or a server, it really just
-just a data access library.
-Providing functions to access remote data i.e. data
+provided an interface to access remote data i.e. data stored in a database or
-stored in a database, or accessing data over the network.
-These functions are
+data over the network.
+This interface is "lens-like", the fucntions are similar
-"lens-like", they are similar to the functions `view`, `set` etc. that you may
+to the functions `view`, `set` etc. that you may know from the `lens` library.
-know from the `lens` library.
-So if you squint your eyes a little you could say
+So if you squint your eyes a little you could say this library provides a lens
-this library provides a lens to look at remote data... like a telescope.
+to look at remote data... like a telescope.